 - This question comes after people have already identified cost as possible barrier.
 Respondents’ answers often relate to appointment availability, particularly to see their usual doctor at short notice; the wait time for the appointment once they reached the clinic; and clinic hours not being compatible with work hours – a particular issue when patients urgently wanted care.

 Question: In the last 12 months was there a time when you did not visit a GP or nurse because of cost?

 One in five respondents (20 percent) reported not visiting a GP or nurse because of cost in the last 12 months.

 - This increased to 43 percent of those aged 15–24 years with any long-term condition.

 - Twenty-three percent of women and 13 percent of men reported not visiting their GP or nurse in the previous year due to cost.

 - Younger people reported cost as a barrier to a far greater extent than older people: 34 percent of those aged 15–44 years compared with 8 percent of people aged 65 years and over.

 - Age–sex stratified analyses show 39 percent of 15–24-year-old females reported not visiting their GP or nurse at some point in the year due to cost compared with 26 percent of males in the same age group.

 Percent of people who report not visiting a GP or nurse due to cost in the last 12 months (2018).
 Confidence intervals calculated at 95 percent are shown in brackets.

 Question: Could you tell us why cost stopped you from seeing a GP or nurse?

 Appointment cost was the most common cost barrier.

 - Of the 10 percent aged 65 years and over for whom cost was a barrier, appointment cost was the barrier for 96 percent of these respondents.
 In comparison, appointment cost was a barrier for 91 percent of those aged under 65.

-- Twenty-one percent of those aged under 65 years reported the cost of taking time off work prevented them from accessing care.
+- Twenty-seven percent of those aged under 65 years reported the cost of taking time off work prevented them from accessing care.
 As might be expected, less than 5 percent of those aged 65 and over reported this as an issue.